 How Mr. Solnik Achieves Great Results

-Since the facts of each case, and the amount a client is happy to accept, varies from case to case, a better way to demonstrate Mr. Solnik’s successes is to tell you about some of the ways he has achieved top dollar results.
+Bernard Solnik has obtained millions of dollars for his clients.
+Since the facts of each case, and the amount a client is happy to accept, varies from case to case, the best way to demonstrate Mr. Solnik’s success is to tell you about some of the ways he has achieved top dollar results.

 Aggressive “Detective” Work